nashvan/nashwan.github.io/contents/articles/eks-ecr.md

            - containerPort: 80
    ```

-   - Apply the deployment to your EKS cluster.
+   Apply the deployment to your EKS cluster.

    ```sh
    kubectl apply -f deployment.yaml
    ```

 2. **Verify the Pod Assumes the IAM Role**:
-   - Check the logs of your pod to ensure it has the necessary permissions to access the ECR repository.
+   Check the logs of your pod to ensure it has the necessary permissions to access the ECR repository.

    ```sh
    kubectl logs <pod_name>
    ```

 By following these steps, your EKS pods should be able to assume the IAM role and access the ECR repository in the target account.
-If you encounter any issues or need further assistance, feel free to ask!

-Source: Conversation with Copilot, 9/23/2024
-(1) Enabling cross-account access to Amazon EKS cluster resources. https://aws.amazon.com/blogs/containers/enabling-cross-account-access-to-amazon-eks-cluster-resources/.
-(2) Authenticate to another account with IRSA - Amazon EKS. https://docs.aws.amazon.com/eks/latest/userguide/cross-account-access.html.
-(3) Enabling cross-account access to Amazon EKS cluster resources. https://bing.com/search?q=enabling+cross-account+access+to+Amazon+EKS+cluster+resources.
-(4) Provide access to other IAM users and roles after cluster creation in .... https://repost.aws/knowledge-center/amazon-eks-cluster-access.
-(5) Identity and access management for Amazon EKS. https://docs.amazonaws.cn/en_us/eks/latest/userguide/security-iam.html.
-(6) Configure an SSO user to access an Amazon EKS cluster. https://repost.aws/knowledge-center/eks-configure-sso-user.

 For detailed instructions, you can refer to the AWS documentation on [enabling cross-account access to Amazon EKS cluster resources](https://aws.amazon.com/blogs/containers/enabling-cross-account-access-to-amazon-eks-cluster-resources/)¹ and [sharing Amazon ECR repositories with multiple accounts](https://aws.amazon.com/blogs/containers/sharing-amazon-ecr-repositories-with-multiple-accounts-using-aws-organizations/)².

 Source: